JetBrains/Qodana/topics/github.md

 This sample invokes `codeql-action` for uploading a SARIF-formatted Qodana report to GitHub, and specifies the report file using the `sarif_file` key.

 > GitHub code scanning does not export inspection results to third-party tools, which means that you cannot use this data for further processing by Qodana.
-In this case, you have to set up baseline and quality gate processing on the Qodana side prior to submitting inspection results to GitHub code scanning, see the
+In this case, you have to set up a baseline and quality gate processing on the Qodana side prior to submitting inspection results to GitHub code scanning, see the
 [Quality gate and baseline](#quality-gate-and-baseline) section for details.

 ### Pull request quality gate

-You can enforce GitHub to block the merge of pull requests if the Qodana quality gate has failed.
+You can enforce GitHub to block the merge of pull requests if a quality gate has failed.
 To do it, create a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) as described below: